-The State of Municipal Sustainable Procurement in Canada: Trends & Best Practices
+The Annual Report on the State of Municipal Sustainable Procurement in Canada: Trends & Best Practices

 This newly released report from Reeve Consulting, co-authored with representatives from the Municipal Collaboration for Sustainable Purchasing (MCSP), details the current state of sustainable purchasing practices in Canada, including ratings and rankings of municipal programs from the MCSP’s fourteen member cities.